parkjmjohn/Tetris/README.md

 Team Name: Steph&Klay

 Project Name: Tetris Friends

 Description: The eminent Tetris game.
 Play at extreme levels (if your mind has the celerity) or play a zooming speed (if your hands can handle the cramps).
 Compete against your friend, in 1v1 Tetris, to see who gets to hook up with that chick.

 Project Outline:

 Development Log (Dates/Description)
-05/13/16 - Created the README.md and filled in the descriptions
+05/13/16 - Created the README.md and filled in the descriptions 05/15/16 - Created a basic main menu page (Just to relearn the gist of processing)